RMSD/EdgeSheet/README.md

 What this site is not:

 * A rule book.
 This site is intended to give you a quick reference as to  what your character has in one glance.
 It does not tell you how to apply those stats or feats.
 You will still need a rulebook to understand how the game works (or even how to create a character in the first place).
 * An all encompasing system platform like the OggDude Character Generator, or Roll20.
 The character sheet will be as editable as possible outside of the immediately calculatable items.
-It will be up to you to track what you spend your xp on, What feats you currently have; and how the rules of the game actually work.
+It will be up to you to track what you spend your xp on, what feats you currently have, and how the rules of the game actually work.
 * A place to store your character sheets.
 A fuction to import/export to JSON will be provided so you may store it locally/in other cloud services.

 ### Comparisons Legends of the Galaxy/OggDude Character Generator